Blake Snell shines on mound and Dodgers hold off Phillies 4-3 for 2-0 lead in NLDS

 That's when the Phillies finally mounted a major threat.

-Nick Castellanos slid headfirst into second base, narrowly eluding a tag, for a two-run double off Blake Treinen that at last sent the Philadelphia crowd into a frenzy and made it a 4-3 game.
+Nick Castellanos slid headfirst into second base, narrowly eluding a tag, for a two-run double off Blake Treinen that at last sent the Philadelphia crowd of more than 45,000 into a frenzy and made it a 4-3 game.

 Alex Vesia came in to face Bryson Stott, who tried to advance Castellanos with a bunt.
 But third baseman Max Muncy wheeled and threw to shortstop Mookie Betts sprinting over to cover the bag in time to get Castellanos.